 “Market Value” means the average trade value for a vehicle of the same type, age and mileage in average condition calculated in accordance with Glass’s Car Trade Guide (published by Glass’s Information Services Limited) at the date the claim is notified to us.

-“Services” means our automotive data services (also referred to as “Experian Vehicle Data Service(s)” which are made available to You via the Website as follows (and which does not include the Supplemental Data):
+“Services” means our automotive data services (also referred to as “Experian Vehicle Data Service(s)” which are made available to You via the Access Channels as follows (and which does not include the Supplemental Data):